Stocks and Oil Fall as Coronavirus Cases Surge

 By Joanne Chiu

-U.S. stock-index futures, global stocks and oil prices fell at the start of the week's trading, as the coronavirus pandemic worsened.
+U.S. stock-index futures, global stocks and oil prices fell in Asian trading hours on Monday, rattled by the coronavirus pandemic and delay in Washington over an economic rescue package.

-The number of confirmed novel coronavirus cases world-wide more than doubled in a week to nearly 330,000 on Sunday, with deaths so far surpassing 14,000.
-U.S. infections topped 32,000, jumping 10-fold from a week earlier, as more state leaders ordered residents to stay home as much as possible.
+The number of confirmed novel coronavirus cases world-wide more than doubled in a week to nearly 330,000 on Sunday, with deaths surpassing 14,000.
+U.S. infections topped 32,000, jumping 10-fold from a week earlier.

+"The futures market is really getting hit on the fact that the stimulus and fiscal relief package was falling foul of the political impasse in the Senate," said Andy Maynard, managing director of equities sales and trading at China Renaissance Securities.

+Mr. Maynard said this added to concerns stoked by rising infection figures, statewide restrictions on activity, and expectations for rising U.S. unemployment.

-S&P 500 futures fell about 4.2% in Monday morning trading in Hong Kong, after briefly falling further to hit the maximum 5% loss allowed in a single session.
+S&P 500 futures fell about 4.1% in Monday-morning trading in Hong Kong, after briefly falling further to hit the maximum 5% loss allowed in a single session.
 That suggested U.S. shares would face further pressure on Monday.
-Last week the Dow Jones Industrial Average and S&P 500 indexes both registered their worst weeks since October 2008.
+Last week the Dow Jones Industrial Average and S&P 500 indexes registered their worst weeks since October 2008.

-Australia's benchmark S&P/ASX 200 fell more than 7% in early trading, to hit levels last reached in 2012, with banks and resources stocks leading the decline.
-The falls came despite the Australian federal government rolling out a A$66 billion (US$38 billion) stimulus package.
-New Zealand's main equity gauge tumbled more than 8%.
-Japan's Nikkei 225 rose slightly.
+Adrian Zuercher, head of asset allocation for the Asia-Pacific region at UBS Global Wealth Management, said the Senate delay, the lockdown of New York and rising U.S. jobless claims had all pressured the market.

+"The key uncertainty is how long Europe and the U.S. will be locked down, " Mr. Zuercher said.
+"Lower interest rates and stimulus packages are not helping you if people can't go out and spend or even if they can but they don't want to because they're scared."

 Brent crude oil fell 6.8% to $25.15 a barrel.
 That put Brent, the global oil benchmark, close to the $24.88 level it hit last Wednesday, which was the lowest since May 2003.
 Crude prices have plunged on worries about reduced demand and a price war among major oil producers.